 Some smart thermostats have a system that keeps track of your HVAC unit’s energy usage and compiles it into a neat and easy-to-read report that it sends to your phone.
 Smart thermostats record the hours of cooling and heating your HVAC appliances have done for the month, and can even let you compare your results with other homes in the same state.

 Not only can smart thermostats cut a significant chunk off your energy bill, but also many utility companies offer rebates for residences that have smart thermostats.

 In Massachusetts, for instance, you can save up to $125 on up to three smart thermostats depending on the manufacturer and your energy provider.
 Once you’ve installed your thermostat, submit your rebate online within 60 days with a receipt or invoice for the thermostat.

-Smart home device companies like Nest have been surveying their consumers, and their reports show that the average smart thermostat residences can reduce heating costs by 10% and cooling costs by 15%.
+Smart home device companies like Nest have been surveying their consumers, and their reports show that the average smart thermostat can reduce heating costs by 10% and cooling costs by 15% in a residence.
 For an average household, that could mean around $130 in savings each year.

 Want to see how much you can save with a smart thermostat?
 You can use Duke Energy’s Saving Calculator here.